What Competency-based learning is...

 Competences.png

-Successful and relevant application of learning happens when individuals activate and apply knowledge, attitudes and skills in a specific situation.
+A successful and relevant application of learning happens when individuals activate and apply knowledge, attitudes, and skills in a specific situation.
 This ability can be described as competence.

 Lifelong Perspective on Education, Learning or Training

-From a lifelong learning perspective, it is a short time people spend in educational institutions.
-Outside of formal learning settings they continue self-development, gain new insights and shape their personalities.
-This view on learning as a continuous, transformative and diverse process is becoming more important for societies in transitions.
+From a lifelong learning perspective, people spend only a short time in educational institutions.
+Outside formal learning settings, they continue to develop themselves, gain new insights and shape their personalities.
+This view of learning as a continuous, transformative and diverse process is becoming increasingly important for societies in transition.

 Navigate through social changes in a self-determined way

-Human-centered social change requires individuals feeling capable to address challenges and to co-create a situation in an often ambigous and open context.
-A transversal understanding of learning is becoming crucial in here, helping learners in mobilising knowledge, skills and attitudes acquired in diverse contexts and social roles.
-In this perspective the meaning of competence "involves the ability to meet complex demands, by drawing on and mobilizing psychosocial resources (including skills and attitudes) in a particular context" (OECD).
+People-centred social change requires individuals to feel empowered to face challenges and to co-create a situation in an often ambiguous and open context.
+A transversal understanding of learning becomes crucial here, helping learners to mobilise knowledge, skills and attitudes acquired in different contexts and social roles.
+In this perspective, the meaning of competence "involves the ability to meet complex demands, by drawing on and mobilizing psychosocial resources (including skills and attitudes) in a particular context" (OECD).

 Competence (OECD)